Kellswork/agirl.codes/posts/my-most-used-git-commands.md

 More Information on the [difference between merge and rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing).

+Do share your most used git command list with me on [medium]()

 ## Conclusion

-It was fun learning about what git commands fellow developers mostly use day-to-day job.
-Apparently we share almost the same list, with a sprinkle of a few command differences.
+It was fun learning about what git commands fellow developers mostly use in their day-to-day jobs.
+Apparently, we share almost the same list, with a sprinkle of a few command differences.